schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 When running games don’t plan too much ahead of time.
 The dice rolls are going to direct a lot of the action, and you and the players will fill in the gaps by applying Conditions and Details.
 Here are some tips to keep things moving and help you enjoy the game as much as the players do.

 Plane vor dem Leiten eines Spiels nicht zu weit voraus.
-Die Würfelergebnisse werden einen Gutteil der Handlung mitbestimmen und du sowie deine Spielerinnen werden die auftretenden Lücken durch [Conditions] und [Details] füllen.
+Die Würfelergebnisse werden einen Gutteil der Handlung mitbestimmen und du sowie deine Spielerinnen werden die auftretenden Lücken durch Zustände und Umgebungsdetails füllen.
 Hier sind einige Tipps, um das Spiel am Laufen zu halten und dir dabei zu helfen, das Spiel genau so zu genießen wie die Spielerinnen.

 **Keep things simple:** Do not complicate your job by introducing lots of sub-plots or convoluted twists.
 Things will get all messed about by themselves and the story will run off on tangents that you never dreamed of.